 By Alex Kallimanis: There’s something magical about the second largest town on Greece’s biggest island.
-We’re frequently asked “what’s your favorite place?”
-For us, it’s now Chania, Crete.
-There’s a lot of beautiful places in the world, so the warmth and hospitality of locals helps to set top destinations apart.
+We’re frequently asked “where is your favorite destination?”
+For us, Chania, Crete ranks right at the top.
+There are a lot of beautiful places in the world, so the warmth and hospitality of locals helps to set top destinations apart.

 The former Venetian colony’s old town is filled with colorful buildings and charming tavernas to eat and drink.
 Go out for dinner in Chania, Crete and it’s the norm to receive complimentary dessert and a small carafe of raki (a distilled grape spirit).
 It’s also heaven for artists and foodies.
 As you might imagine when you blend Italian and Greek influence together.